miichiimusic/wayu-publishing/articles/overlooking_publishing.md

 date: "2025-06-11"
 description: "A guide highlighting the importance of music publishing for independent artists, explaining why viewing themselves as composers first unlocks essential revenue streams and greater career success."
 author: "Leonardo Ortegon"
-tags: ["music publishing", "independent artists"]
+tags: ["Music Publishing", "Independent Artists"]
-image: "/images/articles/overlooking-publishing.png"
+image: "/images/articles/overlooking-publishing.jpg"
 ---

 Most independent musicians today focus intensely on creating great music, promoting tracks, and growing streams on platforms like Spotify and Apple Music.
 Yet, there's a critical element frequently left out of their strategy: **music publishing**.
 By neglecting this side of their music career, artists unintentionally leave valuable opportunities—and significant revenue—on the table.